fatrolls/PE-Add-Imports/README.md

-Add Imports to any EXE.. function calls and new dll to load.
+Add Imports to any EXE.. function calls and new dll to load.<br>
 Add Custom Section to any EXE or DLL.

 Usage